NZHeaven/EntraCAEasyClone/README.md

 ---
 ### Installation
 - Donload the latest release or clone the repo.
 - Open powershell and navigate to the root folder.
-And run the below command to import the module
+Run the below command to import the module into scope
 ```
 Import-Module .\EntraCAEasyClone.psd1
 ```